africanlp-workshop/africanlp-workshop.github.io/index.md

 ## Commitment to Diversity

 We commit to ensuring at minimum 30% participation of women in the workshop agenda as well as a diverse representation of language researchers from across the African continent.
-All organisers are committed to diversity and inclusion efforts, being extremely involved efforts such as the Deep Learning Indaba and Women in Machine Learning and Data Science (WiML)
+All organisers are committed to diversity and inclusion efforts, being extremely involved efforts such as the Deep Learning Indaba and Women in Machine Learning and Data Science (WiML).
+AI4Dev have sponsored a limited number of travel and conference grants to provide to scholars across the African continent.